janvogt/repro-weasyprint-cmap-utf8/README.md

 4. > ./p2t.py
 5. See that the character has been recovered in example_fixed.txt but not in example.txt

-# Requiremnts
+# Requirements

-This needs the python packages weasyprint and pdftotext installed.
+This needs the python packages weasyprint (version 54.1) and pdftotext installed.

 If you have a working nix setup use the provided `default.nix` by calling
 > nix-shell